IRCC Bursaries

 We recommend reading all the information on this page and gathering your estimated costs before you begin completing the form.
 We cannot guarantee the form will autosave any progress.

-At this moment in time, no. Our first priority is ensuring everyone can attend the Regional event that is the most convenient for them.
+• At this moment in time, no. Our first priority is ensuring everyone can attend the Regional event that is the most convenient for them.
 At a later date we may offer the option to attend the Online Regional as well as an in-person event, but this will be contingent on numbers.
-However, members of the same team (to a maximum of four people) do not have to all attend the same event, e.g. 2 people attend Bristol and 2 people attend Edinburgh.
+However, members of the same team (to a maximum of four people) do not have to all attend the same event, e.g. 2 people attend Norwich and 2 people attend Belfast.

 We will ask in the application form whether you are happy for us to do this, should the need arise.
 Any Open or Reparative bursaries you have applied for will then be considered for this event instead.
 Attendance Bursaries do not apply for the Online event.